GagnonVincent/json-rules-engine/docs/filterEngine.md

 Link to the [Conditions documentation](./rules.md#conditions)

-### filterEngine.removeCondition(Condition instance | Object options) -> Boolean
+### filterEngine.removeCondition(Condition instance | Object | String) -> Boolean

-Removes a condition from the filter engine, either by passing a condition instance or an options object.
-When removing by options object, all conditions having the exact same properties / values will be removed.
+Removes a condition from the filter engine, either by passing a condition instance or an object / string witch represant the name of the condition.
+When removing by name, all conditions having the exact same name will be removed.

 Method returns true when condition was successfully remove, or false when not found.